 A Charitybuzz subcommittee is dedicated to promote every lot through social media and covers highlights of the fundraising initiative in the organization’s weekly online magazine, NYWICI Now.
-In addition, NYWICI sponsors a full-page ad in the 2018 Matrix Awards Journal distributed to the approximately 1,000 industry professionals who attend Matrix luncheons.
+In addition, NYWICI sponsors a full-page ad in the Matrix Awards Journal distributed to those who attend Matrix luncheons.
 The journal/ad is also posted on the NYWICI website.
 The organization will send e-blasts to its membership before, during and after the event and when a collection of lots are posted.

 Charitybuzz.com attracts over 400,000 unique visitors monthly and displays our auction items at a dedicated URL of www.charitybuzz.com/support/nywici.
 It also sends a weekly e-newsletter to 80,000 affluent bidders around the globe featuring key lots and auctions.
 In addition, it distributes customized emails to a subset of the community recommending key lots based on each user’s bidding and browsing behavior.
 The company also provides social media language for participating donors to make it easy to share an auction lot with followers.
 Lastly, Charitybuzz will promote NYWICI’s auction highlights on social media throughout the auction.

 Not anymore.
-Initially, we introduced the lots in April, tied to this annual event.
+Initially, we introduced the lots tied to this annual event.
 We will continue this tradition, and will also launch lots that fit the timing of the Charitybuzz special auctions:

 - Broadway shows [May]

 - Tennis [US Open in August]